First let me start by asking, do you moo shu? I most certainly hope you will after reading this post!

-First let me start by saying, this is now my 4th post in two weeks.
-Still feels odd.
-I’m completely exhausted.
-No idea how some cook/bake, photograph, write and post every.single.day.
-I have a newfound respect for them – I kiss the ground they walk on.
+So this is now my 4th post in two weeks.
+It still feels odd, and I’m completely exhausted.
+No idea how some cook/bake, photograph, write and post every.single.suburban.day.
+I have a new found respect for them; I kiss the ground they walk on.

 The October Daring Cooks’ Challenge was hosted by Shelley of C Mom Cook and her sister Ruth of The Crafts of Mommyhood.
-They challenged us to bring a taste of the East into our home kitchens by making our own Moo Shu, including thin pancakes, stir fry and sauce.
+They challenged us to bring a taste of the East into our home kitchens by making our own Moo Shu, including thin pancakes, stir frying and sauce.

 I was super annoying.

 “You’re making hamburgers?
 Forget the buns..we’ll wrap them in moo shu pancakes!”

 “Lasagna tonight?
 I’ll bet nobody has ever wrapped lasagna in moo shu pancakes!”

 And so on and so forth.
 I know everyone was happy when it finally wore off.
 BUT, here we are again, and I thought history may repeat itself ..until this:

 My first two (well, really 4) moo shu pancakes ended up like this.
 Then the planets aligned, and I was back on the moo shu pancake train.

 I halved the recipe; so in the end we had 8 moo shu aka Mandarin pancakes.
 That was more than enough, so no whining today.